Allioideae: Subdivision

 Allioideae is divided into four tribes: Allieae, Tulbaghieae, Gilliesieae and Leucocoryneae.
 The first three correspond to the three subfamilies under the older family Alliaceae (Alliodiae, Tulbaghioideae and Gilliesioideae).
 Leucocoryneae was added in 2014 by dividing Gilliesieae into two separate tribes, corresponding to the original tribes within Gilliesioideae, elevating Iphiae nom. nud. to tribe Leucocoryneae.

 Allieae contains only one genus Allium (Milula is merged with Allium in the latest systems).
 Tulbaghieae contains two genera, Tulbaghia and Prototulbaghia.
 Gilliesieae and Leucocoryneae contain the remaining fifteen genera.
 Allieae is sister to a clade composed of Tulbaghieae and Gilliesieae.

 Allieae

-Characterised by simple or prolific bulbs, sometimes with lateral rhizomes.
-Leaf sheaths long, tepals free and corona absent.
-Spathe formed from 2–5 bracts.
-Style position apical relative to ovary.
-Ovary usually has two, four or numerous ovules per locule in two longitudinal rows.
-One genus and over 500 species.
-Distributed over all the Northern hemisphere.
+It is characterised by simple or prolific bulbs, sometimes with lateral rhizomes.
+Leaf sheaths are long, tepals are free and the corona is absent.
+Spathe is formed from 2–5 bracts.
+The style is positioned apical relative to the ovary.
+The ovary usually has two, four or numerous ovules per locule in two longitudinal rows.
+It has one genus, Allium, and over 500 species.
+It is distributed over all the Northern hemisphere.